 - Running water and electricity available

-- Two picnic shelters that can be reserved, free of charge, for weddings, family reunions, and picnics
+- Two picnic shelters that can be reserved, for weddings, family reunions, and picnics

 Reserve a Picnic Shelter for Your Event:

 - No camping or overnight stopping

 - No parking or driving on the grass

 - No smoking – The Otter Tail County Smoke-Free Policy prohibits smoking on all county property.
 However, per the policy, smoking is allowed in privately owned vehicles while on county property.

 The history of milling in rural Minnesota is embodied in the story of Phelps Mill.

 By the late 1800’s wheat was the king of crops and in such demand that nearly 1,000 mills were operating throughout the state.
 Otter Tail county was considered a prime location for the construction of mills.
 An abundance of water power from the Red River (now known as the Otter Tail River) lured entrepreneurs with dreams of turning the county into the largest flour producing area west of Minneapolis.

 One such man was William E. Thomas who owned and operated a flour and feed business in Fergus Falls.
 In January 1887, Thomas purchased 37 acres in Section 33 of Maine Township.
 Running through this land was the Red River.
 At a point in the river was a slight rapids as the river swept down from hill country to meadow lands.

 Thomas considered this point a perfect location for a flour mill.
 He sold his business and with his wife Nonie, moved to a log cabin above the spot on which he planned to build his mill.